Antoine-Falquerho/tictactoe/README.md

 - Tape "help" during the game to show you the different possible movements
 - You can let the computer playing with himself

+## TODO

+- Improve test coverage
+- Try to replace the element of the board with the user object or empty string (" ")
+- Move the Board#start method into a new class to simplify the code

 ## Installation